OSGConnect/connectbook/start/data/stashcache.md

 once a file is added to `/public` any changes and modifications made to the file will not be propagated due to caching.
-In the event that your jobs need to be resubmitted or restarted, we strongly recommend that your large ouptut files be given unique names in `/public`.
+In the event that your jobs need to be resubmitted or restarted, we strongly recommend that your larger ouptut files be given unique names in `/public`.
 This can be achieved by several methods, but perhpas the most straightforward option is to include [epoch](https://en.wikipedia.org/wiki/Unix_time) time in the output file name using the following example: